Wild Wild West

 This is a tour for the adventurous family who wants to avoid the tourist traps and experience True North – True Iceland.

-We have found the best lodging, fun museums, steaming hot pools, and delicious food.
+We have scouted the Westfjords to give you the best lodging, fun museums, steaming hot pools, and delicious food.
 We play along with Mother Nature and make the adventure from day to day suited to your family.

 Any Questions About This Tour?